ScottWe/solidity-1/tutorials/3_transactions.md

 At first this counterexample might seem surprising.
 No client should be able to call `open()` directly.
 However, this is precisely what happens.
-To figure out why, we can log the owner of `contract_1` on each iteration of the transaction loop.
-We also suppress the block number and timestamp:
+To figure out why, we can log the owner of `contract_1` during each iteration of the transaction loop.
+After making these changes we can rerun:

+  * `make witness`
+  * `./witness`

+To obtain the following trace:

 ```
 [Constructing contract_0 and children]